klb2/ris-phase-hopping/README.md

-# Artificial Fast Fading from RIS
+# RIS Phase Hopping for Ultra-Reliable Communications

 This repository is accompanying the papers "Artificial Fast Fading from Reconfigurable Surfaces Enables Ultra-Reliable Communications" (Eduard